 A board meeting notice must include the date, time, and place of the meeting.
-Notice of executive sessions is also required and should identify the specific paragraph(s) of the statute that allows the board to meet in executive session.
+Notice of executive sessions is also required and should identify the specific paragraph(s) of the statute that allows the board to meet in executive sessions.
 This can be done by including an agenda with the meeting notice.

 Notice of regular board meetings isn’t required to be given to board members by Arizona law.
 However, the HOA’s governing documents might make this a requirement!
-Like in Texas, special board meetings need to be noticed to both the membership and the board.
+Like in Texas, special board meetings need to be noticed by both the membership and the board.

 Related: Arizona Executive Session Law

 An annual meeting is a type of member meeting.
 The purpose of member meetings is so the members can come together to conduct membership business.

 Put simply, an annual meeting is a meeting that an association’s members hold once per year.
 The reason the members hold the annual meeting is to approve the prior year’s annual meeting minutes, elect board members, vote on governing documents’ amendments, and to get questions and concerns addressed by their board members.

 The board of directors call annual meetings and are open to the entire membership.
 Holding annual meetings is crucial to the performance of the association as a whole.
 So, state legislatures and the governing documents usually provide multiple avenues for the members to call an annual meeting if the board refuses to call an annual meeting for any reason.

 State law and HOA governing documents require the board of directors to provide all members notice in accordance with their governing documents and state laws.